With the shorter fall and winter days comes less time under natural sunlight.

 As you can see, full spectrum light bulbs and light therapy boxes are different; use full spectrum light bulbs as you would a normal light bulb - that is for general illumination, but much more enhanced!
 Light therapy is precisely as its name describes - a therapy - and offers our eyes and bodies therapeutic bright doses of “sunlight” to regulate our body’s processes and start feeling like our normal selves again during these duller months.

-So … will full spectrum light bulbs help with seasonal depression?
+So … can I use full spectrum light bulbs for SAD?

 Of course, though not as prescribed by a doctor for the standalone treatment of SAD.